oxen-io/session-push-notification-server/README.md

 The server is built with [Flask](https://github.com/pallets/flask) and [tornado](https://github.com/tornadoweb/tornado).
 The server uses APN for iOS push notifications, [PyAPNs2](https://github.com/Pr0Ger/PyAPNs2) to interact with APNs, and FCM for Android push notifications.

-Right now the server only receives onion requests through the endpoint `/loki/v2/lsrpc`.
+Right now the server only receives onion requests through the endpoint `/loki/v2/lsrpc` for
+- `register`: register a device token associated with a session id
+- `unregister`: unregister a device token from a session id's devices
+- `subscribe_closed_group`: add a session id to a closed group as a member
+- `unsubscribe_closed_group` remove a session id from a closed group members
+- `notify`: send a message from remote notification

 The new push notification server works this way:
 - The client (Session Desktop or Mobile app) sends encrypted message data with the recipients' session id to server.